What Early Astronomers Did For Us (More Than You Think!)

 19th-century painting depicting Galileo Galilei displaying his telescope to Leonardo Donato in 1609.

 He used his new results to give an impressive spin to the Copernican theory.
-His observations opened a universe that could not have been imagined by those before.
+His observations opened a universe that those before could not have imagined.
 Galileo's observations changed man's place in the cosmos indelibly.
 Today, Galileo's telescopes are invaluable museum items.

 Related ArticlesThese articles may also be of interest to you